Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Thermalization

-It will be necessary to define what is meant by a long time average $\langle\Psi_{\alpha}|\hat{A}|\Psi_{\alpha}\rangle_{LT}$ in Eq. \eqref{eq:EigStateHyp}.
-Any dynamics in a quantum system leads to correlations between excited energy eigenstates that cause fluctuations in measured expectation values as a function of time and energy difference.
 The time it takes for these fluctuations to die down drops with increasing system size, but for small and intermediate systems with large energy gaps this time can be too long to measure or even simulate.
 However, numerically a long time average can be accessed directly by considering the diagonal ensemble

 in which we sum over all eigenstates $|E_i\rangle$ and effectively omit correlations by not considering off-diagonal elements in the density matrix of a state.
 The resulting long time expectation value can then be compared to an appropriate thermal ensemble.